 making sure the rules of the BSA and chartered partner are followed; and

 being a good mentor and positive role model.

-An assistant Scoutmaster is an adult leader over the age of 18 who helps the Scoutmaster deliver the promise of Scouting.
-Each assistant Scoutmaster is assigned specific program duties.
-They can serve the troop by guiding a particular patrol to which they’ve been assigned, advising certain Scouts who’ve assumed a position e.g. the quartermaster or OA representative, or fill in as necessary to assure the junior leaders have what they need to run things.
+An Assistant Scoutmaster is an adult leader over the age of 18 who helps the Scoutmaster deliver the promise of Scouting.
+Each Assistant Scoutmaster is assigned specific program duties.
+They can serve the troop by guiding a particular patrol to which they’ve been assigned, advising certain Scouts who’ve assumed a position (e.g. the Quartermaster or OA Representative) or fill in as necessary to assure the youth leaders have what they need to run things.